helia77/PLC-EmptyBottleDetector/README.md

  ### PLC based faculty for detecting and removing empty bottles on conveyor

- This project has been written with LOGO!
+ This project is written using LOGO!
 Soft Comfort V8.2 (Ladder code).
- There are 7 inputs and 4 outputs.
+ There are 7 inputs and 4 outputs for this controller.

  #### I/O as follows: